suki-sahota/Sequence_Alignment/README.md

 Step 2: Check the generated "output.txt" file for the program's output.
 The output file will be over-written each time the program is run.

-## How to all the test cases and print to one giant output file
+## How to run all of the test cases and print to one giant output file

 Step 1: Make the two provided scripts executable (chmod +x *Tests.sh).